• Français

 Vinification and maturing

-The whole bunches of grapes were gently pressed for 2½ hours.
-The temperature of the must was brought down to 12°C. (53°F.) and then was immediately transferred to barrels with no settling to preserve a maximum of lees.
+Once sorted, the whole bunches of grapes were gently pressed for 2½ hours.
+The must was brought down to 12°C (53°F.) and then immediately transferred to barrels with no settling to preserve a maximum of lees.
 Long fermentation using indigenous yeasts for added complexity and freshness.
+Aged for 14 months with no racking or stirring to bring out all of this wine's minerality.
+A proportion of 25% new French oak barrels, toasted at low temperatures for a long time to impart a subtle, delicate touch of oak were used.